nylas/exchangelib/README.md

 # This is configurable:
 config = Configuration(retry_policy=FaultTolerance(max_wait=3600), credentials=credentials)
 account = Account(primary_smtp_address='john@example.com', config=config)

+# Autodiscovery will also use this policy, but only for the final autodiscover endpoint.
+# Here's how to change the policy for connecting to autodiscover candidate servers:
+AutodiscoverProtocol.INITIAL_RETRY_POLICY = FaultTolerance(max_wait=30)

 # Kerberos and SSPI authentication are supported via the GSSAPI and SSPI auth types.
 config = Configuration(server='example.com', auth_type=GSSAPI)